 - Online Store – To sell resources or music you create for your studio!

 - Student Portal – To share a studio calendar, policies and other pertinent documents.

 - Anything else your creative self comes up with!

 Want more help with your website?
-Drop me a line to learn about the upcoming WordPress course!
+Learn more about my self-paced, video WordPress course!